Merry Happy Whatever

-Merry Happy Whatever is an American comedy streaming television series starring Dennis Quaid.
+Merry Happy Whatever is an American sitcom television series starring Dennis Quaid.
 The series premiered on Netflix on November 28, 2019, and consisted of eight episodes.
 In April 2020, the series was canceled after one season.

 Premise

 Merry Happy Whatever takes place over the week or so around Christmas at the Quinn household.
-The story follows Don Quinn (Quaid) as he struggles with different stresses of the holidays.
-They are further complicated as Emmy (Mendler), the youngest of the family, brings home her boyfriend Matt (Morin) from California.
+The story follows Don Quinn as he struggles with different stresses of the holidays.
+They are further complicated as Emmy, the youngest of the family, brings home her boyfriend Matt from California.
 The pair seeks Don's permission to get married.
 The controlling patriarch of the family is not pleased because Matt is a struggling musician.